Kydroid/AlgorithmInterviewQuestions/README.md

 ## Change from automatic cash
 Algorithm : Get optimized change from payment.
 Use only $10 bill, $5 bill and $2 coin.

+## Find file inside a directory tree
+Research file or directory inside a directory tree of a folder.
+Use of recursivity.
+And alternative from Files.find() from Java 8.